-There might be circumstances in which students may need to take over the counter or prescribed medications that have the potential to impair their performance or personal behavior.
+There might be circumstances in which students may need to take over the counter or prescribed medications This catalog is current as of the time of printing.
+CES COLLEGE reserves the right to make changes in course content, equipment, materials, organization,44 policies, procedures, tuition, and curriculum subsequent to publication.
+Students are responsible for familiarizing themselves with the contents of the catalog and complying with the school policies and procedures. that have the potential to impair their performance or personal behavior.
 Students are responsible for being aware of the effect these medications may have on performance and must notify the Program Director about the use of any medication.
 The following must be included in the report: medication he/she is taking; the doctor who prescribed the drug; the condition for which the drug is being taken; the dosage, and the duration that student will be taking the drug.
 Prescriptions and/or licenses for medications have to be valid during all time of use including but not limited to the time of testing.
 The Program Director will decide if the student can remain at clinical site and what restrictions, if any, are deemed necessary.
 Failure to do report will result in disciplinary action.